LoganMace/code-wars/README.md

 # code-wars
-Collection of code wars problems and solutions.
+Collection of code wars problems and solutions sorted by kata level.